mheere/react-dropdown-advanced/README.md

 # An advanced React Dropdown Component
 ## Key features
 * caters for different types of dropdown items (action, checks, header, seperator)
-* lazily calls back for dropdown items
+* lazily calls back for dropdown items (synchronously or asynchronously!)
 * dropdown items are removed from the markup when dropdown is closed
-* a variety of events are raised on check, click, open/close etc
+* a variety of life-cycle events are raised on check, click, open/close etc
 * popup location is configurable (left/right/top/bottom)
 * the dropdown can be created through code using any html element as source
 * popup is closable through code
 * and much more!

 ## Demo
-Have a look at the [demo-page](http://www.reactdropdown.marcelheeremans.com) to see what the dropdown can do for you!
+Have a look at the [demo-page](http://www.reactdropdown.marcelheeremans.com) to check it out!

 ## Typescript
 Because I believe in typesafe code!
-The code snippets below are extract from my Typescript test project.
-An `index.d.ts` file has now been included within the bundle and should in most cases automatically give you intellisense.
+The code snippets below are extracts from my Typescript test project.
+An `index.d.ts` file has now been included within the bundle and should provide intellisense in your code.

 # Using the DropDown